 Our cylinders are engineered to be used without lubricant.
 When you pick up a Segen cylinder and shake it, you should be able to hear the steel balls rattle inside.
 Grease can attract dust and debris, causing the balls to seize up in the ball track, resulting in a failure to instantly lock.
 For regular maintenance, we suggest cleaning out the cylinders with a fine wire brush and a few blasts from an air hose.
-A small amount of light-viscosity canned spray lubricant probably would not hurt every once in a while.
+A small amount of light viscosity canned spray lubricant probably would not hurt every once in a while.
 Special care should be taken to blow the conical area of the cylinder clean before every tool is engaged as small particles left inside the cone of the cylinder could prevent the knob from seating fully.
-Many of our customers have great success with first, unlocking the cylinders, then bringing the upper machine platen all the way down onto the tool, applying some pressure to it, then locking the cylinders by removing the air pressure.
-This procedure ensures that the tool is flat and that the knobs are all the way in before locking.

 The Segen Knobs are very strong, but can incur damage if used improperly.
 The cylinder locks must be unlocked (energized with air) before engaging the male knobs.
-Forcing the knobs into the cylinders before unlocking them will break the knobs or cylinders.
+Forcing the knobs into the cylinders before unlocking them will damage the cylinders and knobs.
 Segen Knobs should be replaced if they become bent, dented, cracked or twisted as a result of machine or operator error.
-If the machine operator or maintenance specialist is unsure if a knob has been damaged beyond usability, they should replace them anyway.
+If the machine operator or maintenance specialist is unsure if a knob has been damaged beyond usability, they should replace the knob anyway.
 The replacement knobs are the lowest cost part of the system and cost much less than having to replace a cylinder or re-build a damaged tool or machine.